fjamal21/Tic-Tac-Toe-Game/README.md

 Tic-Tac-Toe with Angular 2

-If you don't have npm install, please install npm.
+If you don't have npm install, please install npm (npm install)

 On Windows
 npm install